mozilla/firefox-test-engineering/guide/accounts.rst

 Github
 ------

-Most Webdev projects are hosted on Github_.
+Many A-team projects are hosted on Github_.
 Github provides hosting for our source code, as well as tools we use for collaboration and code review.
 Github is based on git_, a distributed version control system that lets us track the changes we make to our code.